craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 ## Step 1: Install Docker Desktop

 Visit <https://www.docker.com/products/docker-desktop>, choose the installer for your operating system, and run it.
-Make sure you run Docker Desktop after you’ve installed it.
+Make sure you start Docker Desktop after you’ve installed it.

 ## Step 2: Install and Initialize Nitro

-Run the following terminal command:
+There are a few ways to [install Nitro](/nitro/2.x/installation.md), but one of the quickest is to run this terminal command:

 ```sh
 bash <(curl -sLS http://installer.getnitro.sh)